nastycoder/Bill-Tracker/README.md

 ## **Database**

-By default, the production and development enviroment use MySQL database with username ```bill_pay``` and password ```bill_pay```.
+By default, the production and development environment use MySQL database with username ```bill_pay``` and password ```bill_pay```.
 Obviously, these are the distrubtion credentials.
 If you are running this locally, it is probably safe to leave the user/pass as is, but if you are worried about security or running this code on a public server -- change them.

 ***